JaSonic4PSHSMC/khubdarkmode/README.md

 NOTE: The userscript apparently (sometimes) hates math.
 Go to [this video](https://youtu.be/NsKCpd5a09Q) for a quick fix for it.
 Thanks!

+NOTE^2: This guide is outdated as of August 21, 2023, although it still works.

 If there are any bugs, feel free to DM me on Discord (therealjasonic)